Saptaktdk/Docker-Introduction/README.md

 1.DockerFile: It is a text document used to build Image.

-2.Docker Image: It Docker image is a template for running Docker Container.
+2.Docker Image: It is a template for running Docker Container.

 3.Docker Container: It is an executable package of software, that includes everything needed to run an application.